askalen/OEF/docs/layers.md

 **Processing Order:** R tables are built first to establish source-to-business object mappings, then used by O tables for overrides, then H and E tables use both for business object alignment.

 ### R Tables
 **Purpose:** Registry tables that map key source identifiers to business object identifiers.
-Each business object type has exactly one "key source" that maintains 1:1 cardinality and drives business object creation.

-**Structure:**
-- **key_source_id:** The authoritative identifier from the key source (e.g., email address, DUNS number)
-- **business_object_id:** Generated business object identifier (e.g., entity-person.com-us.35F261H)
-- **assignment_rank:** Sequential tracking for ID generation process
-- **Meta fields:** Standard audit fields

-**Key Source Rules:**
-- New key source ID = new business object ID
-- One key source per business object type
-- Non-key sources resolve to existing business objects through mapping logic

-**Layer Restriction:** R tables only exist in the VLTX layer
+**Layer-specific:** Only exist in VLTX layer - built first to establish mappings used by H and E tables.

 ### O Tables
 **Purpose:** Override tables that provide manual configuration for special processing requirements.
-Can be applied at any layer to add meta fields or flags that influence processing logic.

-**Key Use Case in VLTX:** Add `meta_is_primary` field to specific source objects, which takes priority over other source objects mapping to the same business object ID during record selection.
+**Layer-specific:** Add `meta_is_primary` field to specific source objects, which takes priority during VLTX record selection.

-**General Purpose:** O tables sourced from CSV seeds can add or override fields at any processing layer where special handling is needed.

 ### H Tables
 **Purpose:** Business object attributes per source system, with one representative record per business object.
-Uses registry mappings to transform source identifiers and applies override logic for record selection.
+**Layer-specific:** Uses registry mappings to transform source identifiers and applies override logic for record selection.

-**Record Selection Rules:**
-1. Primary flag: If any record has `meta_is_primary=true` from override, use that record
-2. Most recent: Otherwise, use the record with the latest timestamp
-3. Group entities: Set all dimensional attributes to NULL per override configuration

 ### E Tables
-**Purpose:** Business events per source system, normalized using business object identifiers from R tables
+**Purpose:** Business events per source system.
+**Layer-specific:** Normalized using business object identifiers from R tables.

 ## VLT - Vault Layer